 After early calls to shut down a Spanish file-sharing site were dismissed, music industry group SGAE pinned its hopes on success at the full trial.
 But, the outcome for them was nothing short of a disaster.
-The judge declared that both non-commercial
+The judge declared that both

-file-sharing link sites and non-profit use of P2P networks are legal in Spain.
+non-commercial file-sharing link sites and non-profit use of P2P networks are legal in Spain.

-Despite many rulings which have declared file-sharing sites legal if they don't profit directly from copyright infringements, in recent years its become something of a custom in Spain for music rights groups to attempt to close down sites in advance of a
+Despite many rulings which have declared file-sharing sites legal if they don't profit directly from copyright infringements, in recent years its become something of a custom in Spain for music rights groups to attempt to close down sites in

-full hearing to assess their legality.
+advance of a full hearing to assess their legality.

 One such case involves eDonkey link site elrincondejesus.com.
-Back in May last year, site and bar owner Jesus Guerra received a complaint from music group SGAE (Sociedad General de Autores y Editores) which alleged the site abused the copyrights of its
+Back in May last year, site and bar owner Jesus Guerra received a complaint from music group SGAE (Sociedad General de Autores y Editores) which alleged the site abused the copyrights

 In a June court appearance, SGAE hoped to get an early injunction to shut Elrincondejesus immediately in advance of a full hearing which would happen at a later date.
-Guerra protested that his site is legal, carries no advertising and simply provides
+Guerra protested that his site is legal, carries no advertising and simply

-links like any other search engine.
+provides links like any other search engine.

-Judge Raul N. García Orejudo threw out the request for an immediate closure of the site in July, declaring: P2P networks, as a mere transmission of data between Internet users, do not violate, in principle, any right protected by Intellectual
+Judge Raul N. García Orejudo threw out the request for an immediate closure of the site in July, declaring: P2P networks, as a mere transmission of data between Internet users, do not violate, in principle, any right protected by

 In order to assess if there had been a breach of Spain's Intellectual Property Act, the court had to decide if simply providing links to copyrighted works was the same as making those works available to the public.
-Judge Raul N. García Orejudo
+Judge Raul N. García

-decided that offering an index of links and/or linking to copyright material is not the same as distribution and noted that under current law there is nothing which prohibits such sites from operating.
+Orejudo decided that offering an index of links and/or linking to copyright material is not the same as distribution and noted that under current law there is nothing which prohibits such sites from operating.

 The outcome of this case is such bad news for SGAE it's expected they will appeal the decision.
 Or get the law changed.
 Or both.

-A New Zealand anti-piracy measure that includes a three-strikes plan of attack against copyright infringers has been
+A New Zealand anti-piracy measure that includes a three-strikes plan of attack against copyright infringers has been introduced to Parliament.

 The Copyright (Infringing File Sharing) Amendment Bill proposes an amendment to the Copyright Act of 1994 by repealing section 92A, which would have allowed the termination of infringer's ISP accounts with no court action.